Skip to content

 await run();

 And that’s it.
-You’ve successfully created a bucket on-chain and verified its data.
+You’ve successfully created a bucket and verified it has successfully been created on-chain.

 Next Steps